 which also satisfies the Vidal gauge conditions \eqref{eq:Vidal_condition_Lambda} and \eqref{eq:Vidal_condition_Gamma_Lambda}. \end{enumerate}

-For every circuit layer, we repeat steps (ii) and (iii) to evolve the PEPS.
-Note that we perform an open simulation, which simulates the whole quantum state without targeting specific bitstrings, which is much harder than a closed simulation targeting a single bitstring~\cite{Ayral2023}.
+For every circuit layer, we repeat steps (2) and (3) to evolve the PEPS.

-\begin{enumerate}[(i)] \item \textit{Simple update with truncation.} For every two-qubit gate, we update $\Gamma^{(i)}$, $\Lambda^{(i,j)}$, and $\Gamma^{(j)}$ associated with the target qubit pair $\la i, j \ra$, using the \textit{simple update} method~\cite{Jiang2008, Tindall2023}; see \Fig{fig:simple_update}.
+\begin{enumerate}[(2)] \item \textit{Simple update with truncation.} For every two-qubit gate, we update $\Gamma^{(i)}$, $\Lambda^{(i,j)}$, and $\Gamma^{(j)}$ associated with the target qubit pair $\la i, j \ra$, using the \textit{simple update} method~\cite{Jiang2008, Tindall2023} (see \Fig{fig:simple_update}).
 (For qubits to which only single-qubit gates are applied, only the corresponding $\Gamma$ tensors are updated by contracting the degree-2 tensors representing the gates.)
-Since two-qubit gates entangle qubits, the bond dimensions will grow exponentially $\sim 2^{\mc{D}/\beta}$ unless truncated, where $\mc{D}$ is circuit depth and $\beta$ depends on the circuit and gate sequence (see Sec.~\ref{sec:Fex vs Fapx} for details).
+Since two-qubit gates entangle qubits, the bond dimensions will grow exponentially $\sim 2^{\mc{D}/\beta}$ unless truncated, where $\mc{D}$ is the circuit depth and $\beta$ depends on the circuit and gate sequence (see Sec.~\ref{sec:Fex vs Fapx} for details).
 To keep the bond dimensions below the prescribed maximum $\chi$, we keep the $\Gamma$ and $\Lambda$ tensors for bond indices $[1, \chi]$, associated with the largest singular values, and truncate the rest.
-With this, the number of nonzero elements of $\Gamma$ and $\Lambda$ are upper-bounded by $\chi^z d$ and $\chi$, respectively, throughout the simulation.
+With this, the number of nonzero elements of $\Gamma$ and $\Lambda$ is upper bounded by $\chi^z d$ and $\chi$, respectively, throughout the computation. \end{enumerate}

-\item \textit{Simple update gauging.} After step (ii), the PEPS deviates from the Vidal-gauge normalization conditions since $\Gamma$ and $\Lambda$ tensors are updated.
+\begin{enumerate}[(3)] \item \textit{Simple update gauging.} After step (2), the PEPS deviates from the Vidal-gauge normalization conditions since $\Gamma$ and $\Lambda$ tensors are updated.
 To restore the normalization, we apply the simple update to all nearest-neighbor pairs of qubits without contracting gates [cf.~\Fig{fig:simple_update}], coined simple update gauging~\cite{Tindall2023}.
-Note that this step does not involve truncations so the fidelity does not decreases.
+Note that this step does not involve truncations, so the fidelity does not decrease.

-In this work, we perform the gauging serially in the English-reading directions (horizontal pairs in the first row, left-to-right; vertical pairs between the first and second rows, left-to-right; horizontal pairs in the second row, left-to-right; and so on).
-We find that only one or two sweeps of gauging suffice in achieving the normalization conditions within acceptable errors.

 \end{enumerate}